blockchainian/cli/README.md

 $ python ./ws/23.py
 ```

-Once the solution passes test cases locally, we can `check` it with or `push` it to the online judge. `push` reports the runtime and number of tests passed.
+The default programming language is `Python`.
+To change it, use `chmod <language>`.
+Once the solution passes tests locally, we can `check` it with or `push` it to the online judge. `push` reports the runtime and number of tests passed.

 ```
 #:/heap/23-merge-k-sorted-lists> check